CBT Therapy Calgary | Beck Institute-Trained Therapists

 Here's what most of us don't realize:

 The thoughts and behaviours that once protected you may now be the very things keeping you stuck.
+And trying to "just relax" or "think positive" isn't addressing the root of the problem.

 Your brain has learned specific patterns and ways of thinking, reacting, and coping, that made sense at one point in your life.